-Bravery is not just about taking risks, it is also about being increasingly bold, keeping focused, remaining driven in your thinking, acting with integrity, innovating your product and investing in talent with different skill-sets.
-It can enable you to challenge people and ideas and it can lead you to trust in creative thinking, ideas and concepts that might otherwise seem unconnected to your everyday.
+As an agency, we always look at the bigger picture and help brands think differently.
+We encourage businesses to value “marketing bravery” as an asset, and not as a maverick threat.
+Bravery is not just about taking risks, it is also about being increasingly bold, keeping focused, remaining driven in your thinking, acting with integrity and investing in creative talent and innovation.
+It can enable you to provocatively challenge people and ideas and it can lead you to trust in creative thinking and even in disruptive or game-changing ideas and concepts that maybe seem atypical at first glance.

-So why not give it a go.
-A brave new world is waiting for you.
+So why not give it a go?
+Think about the brave new world that is waiting for you.